Chinonsoprisca/Hospital_Appointment_No_Show_Analysis/README.md

 ### Project Overview
 ---
+This is a personal project that i carried out with a hospital appointment No_show dataset.
+The data contained 110,527 rows and 14 columns before cleaning.

 In this project, I am tasked with analysing sales performance of a retail store. it involves exploring sales data to uncover key insights, such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ### Data Source
 ---
-The data used is Lita_Capstone_Dataset (SalesData), which was shared by Ladies In Tech Africa (LITA) through LMS, to be downloaded by her enrolled Data Analysis Students for the Lita_Capstone_Project.
+I downloaded the Medical appointment No_show data from Kaggle.com.
 ### Tools Used
 ---
-- Microsoft Excel
+-  SQL - Structured Query Language for Querying of Data
   1. For Data Cleaning
   2. For Analysis
   3. For Visualization

-- SQL - Structured Query Language for Querying of Data

 - Power BI - Power Business Intelligence for Data Visualization

 - Github for
   1. Portfolio Building
-  2. Project Submission

 ### Data Cleaning and Preparations
 ---
 Data cleaning was done using SQL.